And who saved Christmas by lighting the way

 - Immediate Sequel: The special starts on the very same night that Rudolph made his famous flight to save Christmas.

-- Immortals Fear Death: Eon's motivation.
-He's not technically immortal, but he's clearly lived several millennia, and as such, he's terrified of dying, and thinks he can stave off death by kidnapping the New Year.
+- Immortals Fear Death: Aeon's motivation.
+He's not technically immortal, but he's clearly lived several millennia - to clarify, he will live "until he is one eon old," and an eon is one billion years.
+With the deadline looming, he's terrified of dying, and thinks he can stave off death by kidnapping the New Year.
 (And he succeeds, just not the way he figured.)

 - Ink-Suit Actor: Father Time is designed to look like Red Skelton.

-- It's All About Me: Eon doesn't care about how important the new year is to everyone, all he cares about is saving himself.
-Sympathetic but still selfish.
+- It's All About Me: Aeon doesn't care about how important the new year is to everyone; he just doesn't want to die.
+Understandable, but still selfish.

 - Just in Time: They deliver Happy to Father Time's castle "without a bong to spare."
 (Not that kind of bong!)